Chart Color Schemes

 Health performance in Dubbo - South is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Dubbo - South faces significant health challenges with common health conditions somewhat prevalent across all age groups but slightly higher among older cohorts.
-Approximately 52% of its total population (~10,861 people) has private health cover, compared to the Rest of NSW's 49.7%.
+Dubbo South faces significant health challenges with common health conditions prevalent across all age groups, but somewhat higher among older cohorts.
+The area has approximately 52% private health cover, compared to the average SA2 area and Rest of NSW at 49.7%.

-The most common medical conditions are asthma and mental health issues, affecting 9.1 and 8.9% of residents respectively.
-However, 66.0% of residents declare themselves completely clear of medical ailments, compared to 64.1% across the Rest of NSW.
-The area has 16.6% of residents aged 65 and over (3,447 people), which is lower than the 19.5% in the Rest of NSW.
-Health outcomes among seniors require more attention than those of the broader population.
+The most common medical conditions are asthma (9.1%) and mental health issues (8.9%).
+About 66.0% of residents report no medical ailments, slightly higher than the 64.1% in Rest of NSW.
+Around 16.6% of residents are aged 65 and over (3,447 people), lower than the 19.5% in Rest of NSW.
+Health outcomes among seniors require more attention due to presenting challenges.

 Frequently Asked Questions - Health